cousyman/RepData_PeerAssessment1/PA1_template.md

 filleddata <- data[,1:3]
 filleddata$steps <- ifelse(is.na(data$step), data$newstep,data$steps)

-#Make a histogram of the total number of steps taken each day and calculate and report the mean and median total number of steps taken per day.
-Do these values differ from the estimates from the first part of the assignment?
-What is the impacct of imputing missing data on the estimateas of the total daily number of steps?
+#Make a histogram of the total number of steps taken each day and calculate and report the
+#mean and median total number of steps taken per day.
+Do these values differ from the
+#estimates from the first part of the assignment?
+What is the impact of imputing missing
+#data on the estimateas of the total daily number of steps?
 daydata$filledsum <- tapply(filleddata$steps, filleddata$date,sum,na.rm=T)
 hist(daydata$filledsum)
 ```